pelithne/k8s/workshop.md

 Open the pipeline again and edit it.

 Lets start implementing the "Build stage".
-Rename the "A_Stage" to "Build_Stage".
+Rename the "A_Stage" to "Build_Development".

 The pipeline editor has helper functions that cab assist you when creating the pipeline.
 We will start by using the docker module, to help us create the build stage.